By: Andrew Forrest - Updated May 2025

 After washing, you need to allow your insoles to air dry completely before placing them back in your walking boots.
 Avoid using heat sources such as radiators or direct sunlight for drying, as this can cause damage to the materials and compromise their performance.

 Regularly inspect your insoles for signs of wear and tear.
 Many manufacturers recommend changing insoles every year or every 500 miles, depending on the quality of the inserts and the frequency of use.
 If you don't do this, you will notice a deterioration in performance.
+Watch for signs such as flattened cushioning, loss of arch support, or discomfort during walks as indicators to replace them.

 By properly maintaining your walking boot insoles, you'll ensure that they continue to provide the comfort and support you need for all your hiking adventures.
 This should be done in conjunction with cleaning, drying and caring for your hiking boots as a whole.